kurator-org/kurator-akka/README.md

 If you are running **Kurator-Akka** on an Apple OSX or Linux system (or use Git Bash or Cygwin on Windows), you may define an *alias* to simplify running YesWorkflow at the command line.
 On Windows platforms you similarly may define a *doskey macro* for running **Kurator-Akka** at the prompt.

-For example, if you have saved `yesworkflow-0.3-SNAPSHOT-jar-with-dependencies.jar` to the bin subdirectory of your home directory, the following command will create a `bash` alias for running **Kurator-Akka** simply by typing `ka`:
+For example, if you have saved `kurator-akka.jar` to the bin subdirectory of your home directory, the following command will create a `bash` alias for running **Kurator-Akka** simply by typing `ka`:

     alias ka='java -jar ~/bin/kurator-akka.jar'